murthykaja/stressbot/README.md

-# QnA Maker
+# Azure Stress Calculator Survery Bot

 Bot Framework v4 QnA Maker bot sample.
 This sample shows how to integrate Multiturn and Active learning in a QnA Maker bot with ASP.Net Core-2.
 Click [here][72] to know more about using follow-up prompts to create multiturn conversation.
 To know more about how to enable and use active learning, click [here][71].

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a bot that uses the [QnA Maker Cognitive AI](https://www.qnamaker.ai) service.

-The [QnA Maker Service](https://www.qnamaker.ai) enables you to build, train and publish a simple question and answer bot based on FAQ URLs, structured documents or editorial content in minutes.
-In this sample, we demonstrate how to use the QnA Maker service to answer questions based on a FAQ text file used as input.
+The bot is a customized version of a bot which has been created using [Bot Framework](https://dev.botframework.com).
+We have also used the [QnA Maker Service](https://www.qnamaker.ai) which enables us to build, train and publish a simple question and answer bot based on structured documents

-## Concepts introduced in this sample
+## Concepts
+- Azure Bot service and code design
+- Azure Blob Service and linking to bot for storage of user response
-The [QnA Maker Service][19] enables you to build, train and publish a simple question and answer bot based on FAQ URLs, structured documents or editorial content in minutes.
+- The [QnA Maker Service][19] to build, train and publish a simple question and answer bot structured documents.
-In this sample, we demonstrate
--.how to use the Active Learning to generate suggestions for knowledge base.
+    *The Active Learning to generate suggestions for knowledge base.
--.how to use the Multiturn experience for the knowledge base .
+    *Use the Multiturn experience for the knowledge base .

-# Prerequisites
-`- Follow instructions` [here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure) to create a QnA Maker service.
-- Follow instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/multiturn-conversation) to create multiturn experience.
-- Follow instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/quickstarts/create-publish-knowledge-base) to import and publish your newly created QnA Maker service.
-- Update [appsettings.json](appsettings.json) with your kbid (KnowledgeBase Id), endpointKey and endpointHost.
-QnA knowledge base setup and application configuration steps can be found [here](https://aka.ms/qna-instructions).
-- (Optional) Follow instructions [here](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/QnAMaker) to set up the
-QnA Maker CLI to deploy the model.
-### Create a QnAMaker Application to enable QnA Knowledge Bases

-QnA knowledge base setup and application configuration steps can be found [here](https://aka.ms/qna-instructions).
+# Steps followed to develop the bot

 # Configure Cognitive Service Model
 - Create a Knowledge Base in QnAMaker Portal.